 - Don’t use a stove to warm your home.

 - Have fireplaces, chimneys, gas or oil furnaces, and coal and wood stoves professionally checked and cleaned every year.

-The best thing you can do for your furnace is to ensure it’s not only ready to keep you warm all winter but also safe, is to call for your furnace tune-up.
-During your furnace tune-up, Peitz Service Experts Heating & Air Conditioning will check to be sure your furnace is operating safely with a full multi-point inspection and cleaning.
-Call 605-223-0307 today and find out how you can save on a heating tune-up through November 25th.
+The ideal thing you can do for your heating system is to ensure it’s not only up to the task of keeping you warm all winter but also safe, is to call for your furnace tune-up.
+During your furnace tune-up, Peitz will check to make sure your heating system is operating safely with a full multi-point inspection and cleaning.
+Call 605-223-0307 today and learn how you can save on a heating tune-up through November 25th.